 - i.
 Generation resources continue to be dominated by Hydro power in the near term, with the penetration of methane, and peat.
-In the longer planning horizon, the emergence of new technologies is found to be of value in most scenarios (natural gas, solar, hydro pumped storage, waste). - ii.
-The registered demand growth over the past 5 years fell short relative to the initial expansion scenarios of 10% annual growth, this is in part due to the effect of Covid-19 that saw 2.2% growth in the year 2020, but prospects of recovery are slowly coming in sight with 12.3% and 12.5% growth realised in 2021 and 2022 respectively, and a forecast growth of 8.9-10% in 202327.
-Demand growth in the years ahead is also contingent to the timely materialization of flagship projects of Vision 2050 as captured in the demand forecasts. - iii.
+In the longer planning horizon, the emergence of new technologies is found to be of value in most scenarios (natural gas, solar, hydro pumped storage, waste). - The registered demand growth over the past 5 years fell short relative to the initial expansion scenarios, this is in part due to the Covid-19 effect that saw 2% growth in the year 2020, but prospects of recovery are already in sight with 12.5% growth realised and sustained since 2021, and a forecast growth of 12.4% in 2024.
+Demand growth in the years ahead is also contingent to the timely materialization of key projects of Vision 2050 as captured in the demand forecasts. - iii.
 The resource assessment analysis has improved the perspective on generation resources; this will continue to be included in subsequent LCPDP updates for broader expansion paths. - iv.
 From the climate change impact study on hydropower availability, an increase in streamflow and consequently available capacity is projected for the seven Rwandan hydropower plants analysed through the 21st century.
 These changes vary in magnitude, depending on power plant design characteristics.